Deso-PK/make-trust-irrelevant/README.md

 Those materials are maintained separately under a governed development and provenance process.

-This repository exists as a concise public description of the research direction and demonstrated architectural core.
+This repository exists as a concise public description of the research direction, demonstrated architectural core, and currently publishable experimental evidence.

 ---

+## Public Research Output

+**KERNHELM — Make Trust Irrelevant**
+DesoPK, 2026
+Independent systems-security research project.

+This repository serves as the current public architectural and experimental overview of KERNHELM.

+A formal technical report describing the authority model, threat boundary, experimental implementation, adversarial proof methodology, and measured results is in preparation.

+---

 ## Intellectual Property

 The KERNHELM architecture is the subject of intellectual-property work begun during its development, including a provisional patent application filed in 2026.

+Publication of this repository should not be interpreted as publication of the complete internal architecture, implementation lineage, or engineering corpus.

 ---